 She had until now avoided formal charges that could have forced her to quit as head of the IMF, and had instead been placed under a special witness status that forced her to come back for questioning when asked by the court.

-Five people have been charged in the case, including Stephane Richard, then Lagarde’s chief of staff, now boss of telecoms giant Orange.
+Five people have also been charged in the case, including Stephane Richard, then Lagarde’s chief of staff, now boss of telecoms giant Orange.